AhmedTarek1967/AhmedTarek1967/README.md

-🚀 As a passionate learner diving into the world of front-end development, I'm driven by the excitement of exploring blockchain and backend technologies.
-While my journey is just beginning, I'm committed to mastering Next.js, React, and Node.js to lay a strong foundation for future endeavors.
+🚀 As a passionate learner diving into the world of software development, I'm driven by the excitement of exploring blockchain and backend technologies.
+While my journey is just beginning

 📚 With a thirst for knowledge and a dedication to growth, I actively seek opportunities to expand my skill set through hands-on experience and collaboration with peers.
 By immersing myself in open-source projects and embracing challenges head-on, I'm determined to become a versatile developer ready to tackle any task that comes my way.
 Let's connect and embark on this journey together! 🌟